Aleksandr Finn-Enotaevsky

 Aleksandr Yule'vich Finn-Enotaevsky (1872, Kaunas – 1943) was a Soviet economist.
+His most famous work is The Modern Economy of Russia (1890-1910).

-Finn-Enotaevsky was an active Bolshevik until 1915 when he decided to focus his attention on his career as an academic economist, becoming a professor in the subject.
+Finn-Enotaevsky was an active Bolshevik until 1915, when he decided to focus his attention on his career as an academic economist, becoming a professor in the subject.
 He was on friendly terms with Vladimir Groman and Nikolai Kondratiev.

 He was one of the defendants at the 1931 Menshevik Trial.
 He received a sentence for ten years.
 He died in Karagandy Province and was rehabilitated in 1991.